Agoric/documentation/main/javascript-modifications/lockdown.md

 ## Purpose

 The `errorTaming` default `'safe'` setting makes the stack trace inaccessible from error instances alone.
-It does this on v8 (Chrome, Brave, Node).
+It does this on v8 (Chrome, Brave, Node) and SpiderMonkey (Firefox).
-It will also do so on SpiderMonkey (Firefox). **tyg todo: Does this mean it does this now?
-If not, then what's the ETA?**
 Note that it is **not** hidden on other engines, leaving an information leak available.
 It reveals information only as a powerless string.
 It threatens [confidentiality but not integrity](https://agoric.com/taxonomy-of-security-issues/).